TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Extensions/Realurl/Index.rst

 Realurl produces URLs which are human-readable.
 Eg.
 "mysite.com/products/" or "mysite.com/dk/products/".

-If you wish realurl to encode the &L-variable nicely into the URL, here is a configuration which will work for you::
+If you wish realurl to encode the &L variable nicely into the URL, here is a configuration which will work for you::

       1: $TYPO3_CONF_VARS['EXTCONF']['realurl'] = array(